Peter Boswell

 Following joint projects with Battelle, he joined Battelle-Geneva as the Section Manager, Process Engineering, responsible for designing and implementing advanced materials processing facilities for major international clients in Japan, the US and Europe.
 Multi-million dollar projects were based upon patented process technologies that were brought to the production scale following feasibility and prototype evaluation.
 The main application areas were net-shape processing technologies for electronic and magnetic materials, wear-resistant materials and medical and dental components.

-In 1986, Dr. Boswell joined the European Physical Society (EPS), Geneva, as the Director responsible for publications and public relations, and editor of Europe's most widely circulated English-language physics publication Europhysics News.
+In 1986, Dr. Boswell joined the European Physical Society (EPS), Geneva, as the Director responsible for publications and public relations, and editor of Europe's most widely circulated monthly English-language physics publication Europhysics News.

 When EPS left Switzerland, he joined FIDIC in 1998 as General Manager in the federation's Secretariat in Lausanne, Switzerland, before it moved to Geneva in 2003.

 In representing the global voice of the consulting engineering industry, his activities with FIDIC mainly involved the commercial aspects of the federation's worldwide activities that include standard forms of contracts, adjudication, publishing, training programmes, event management, industry surveys, and business development.
+Notable was his participation in the development and distribution of FIDC's harmonised "rainbow" suite of standard forms of works contracts, one of which was taken up by the development banks and agencies as the Multilateral Development Bank Edition of the FIDIC Construction Contract.
+His contributions included establishing electronic distrbution of encrypted standard forms of contract to ensure integrity.

-He is a Chartered Engineer (UK), EurIng and EurPhys, and a member of professional materials engineering associations in the US, UK and Australia.
+Dr Boswell is a Chartered Engineer (UK), EurIng and EurPhys, and a member of professional materials engineering associations in the US, UK and Australia.

 Following his retirement from FIDIC in 2012, on behalf of the Usitatwi Network of service clubs for sustainable development, Dr Boswell has been active in setting up clubs in Switzerland and collaborating on Usitawi projects in East Africa.
 A major part of this work has been to re-establish cocoa estates and forest sanctuaries in Tanzania and to establish computer training centres in Zanzibar.

 On behalf of the FIDIC Sustainable Development Committee (SDC), Dr Boswell organised activities and represented FIDIC at major international events relating to sustainable construction and infrastructure such as COP summits and World Urban Forum events.
-On behalf of the federation, he also contributed to several international activities and programmes organised by the WTO, ILO, ISO, UN Environment, UN Habitat, GIB, iISBE, and the Sustainable Building Alliance.
-He is currently a member of the Standards Commitee that developed the Global Investment Basel Foundation's SuRe sustainable infrastructure standard and helps organise an online training programme on sustainable infrastructure for procurement professionals in partnership with the EPF-Lausanne, IISD and private foundations.
+On behalf of the federation, he also contributed to several international activities and programmes organised by the WTO, ILO, ISO, UN Environment, UN Habitat, iISBE, and the Sustainable Building Alliance.

-Other activities currently being carried out on behalf of the FIDIC SDC involve contributions to UN reports on building adaptation and sustainable procurement, to guides for the ISO 37101 sustainable development in communities standard, and to scoping proposals for UN-Habitat programmes for informal settlement upgrading, a Sustainable Development Goal certified project pipeline and carbon offsets using urban infrastructure investment.
+Other activities carried out on behalf of the FIDIC SDC involve contributions to UN reports on building adaptation and sustainable procurement, to guides for the ISO 37101 sustainable development in communities standard, and to scoping proposals for UN-Habitat programmes for informal settlement upgrading, a Sustainable Development Goal certified project pipeline and carbon offsets using urban infrastructure investment.

 In association with Bricad, he organises the FIDIC-EFCA Consulting Engineering Survey and the FIDIC-EFCA online platforms which support the FIDIC Project/Programme Sustainability Logbook and the Urban Sustainability Management System based on the ISO 37101 standard.
+EFCA is the European Federation of Consultancy Associations that represents FIDIC in Europe (website).